 The next FSBC Cup takes place this weekend!
 The Garchomp themed FSBC Outrage Smasher Cup will begin today (April 20) and conclude on Sunday (April 22).
 The event will use the Team Battle format.

 Like with all of the official FSBC Cups, there will be a special title given to all participants.
 Remember that to receive your special title, you must play at least one match to completion.
 The "League Master" titles will once again be awarded to the top 100 competitors.
 We're looking forward to seeing who will "make waves" with the new fighter!

-You can find the full details for the FSBC Destructive Cannon Cup below.
+You can find the full details for the FSBC Outrage Smasher Cup below.

 VS Mode: Team Battle